Slashdot

 Re: (Score:3)

-Not the point.
-He knew how to lower the stairs.
-He was familiar with THIS aircraft, a 727.
-The whole thing took place between Portland and Seattle, where the SST manufacturing plant was located, which is a valid and rare source for the material found on the tie.
-The government had just cancelled the SST program and Boeing laid of thousands of workers in the midst of the Boeing death-spiral recession that was happening at the same time where Boeing went from 130,000 employees to 35,000 in 18 months.
-That's w
+It seems to me that this residue could have come from the plane he hijacked.
+It doesn't make sense that he would have used a tie from work, or that he would have all this residue but also be an employee who wears a tie.
+It seems reasonable that a Boeing maintenance employee might who had worked at that plant and had residue all over his coveralls might have been transferred to a maintenance division and have been leaving that residue around.

+727 was a very common plane at the time.
+I was still seeing them at

-Re:I have never understood (Score:4, Interesting)
+Re:I have never understood (Score:5, Interesting)

 Why so much publicity on individual cases of private individuals?